 Do Japanese Citizens Need an eTA for New Zealand?

-Starting from October 1st, 2019, visiting New Zealand will require Japanese travelers to first obtain an Electronic Travel Authorization (eTA) as well as pay the International Visitor Conservation and Tourism Levy (New Zealand IVL).
-The IVL is required in order for visitors to contribute to the infrastructure and protection of the New Zealand environment.
+From October 1st, 2019, Japanese travellers visiting New Zealand are required to obtain an Electronic Travel Authorization (eTA) as well as pay the International Visitor Conservation and Tourism Levy (New Zealand IVL).
+The IVL is collected in order for visitors to contribute to the infrastructure and protection of the New Zealand environment.

 The NZ eTA for Japanese citizens is valid for 2 years and supports multiple entries throughout its validity.
 Travellers have to pay for the IVL only once for the duration of the validity of the eTA.

 Additionally, Japanese nationals must obtain an NZ eTA for transit purposes, however, they will not be charged the associated IVL since they are not permitted to leave the airport during their layover.

 eTA New Zealand Document Requirements for Citizens of Japan

 To apply for the NZ eTA from Japan, applicants must have the following at hand:

 - An eligible passport with a validity of at least 3 months after the date of departure from New Zealand